ranjian0/building_tools/README.md

 ## Contributing

-  * feel free to fork and submit pull requests
+  * Feel free to fork and submit pull requests.

-  * incase of bugs, create an issue that describes the problem and attach any relevant info/logs
+  * Incase of bugs, create an issue that describes the problem and attach any relevant info/logs.

-  * for feature requests, create an issue and add **Enhancement** label.
+  * For feature requests, create an issue and add **Enhancement** label.

 ## Contact
 Created by [@ranjian0](https://github.com/ranjian0) - feel free to contact me!